 2. Excessive Redness

-Excessive redness or swelling in the vaginal or perineal area is another — er, red flag — of infection.
-According to the postpartum guide on Stork Mama, you should call your doctor, especially if redness is combined with any other symptoms, like pain or a fever.
+Excessive redness or swelling in the vaginal or perineal area is another red flag of infection.
+"Significant swelling in the area," is a sign you should call your doctor, according to Jacobsen, and Barcus says "swelling that is getting worse and redness to the tissue area surrounding the stitches," are signs you should see your provider right away.
 Basically, anything icky or weird from this wound merits a call.
-Even if you just think there might be someting icky or weird about it — call.
+Even if you just think there might be something icky or weird about it — call.
 While you're probably busy with the baby, it's equally important to take care of yourself.

 3. It Hurts — Like, A Lot

 You shouldn't have to put up with excessive pain after birth — ever.
-While some achiness and burning during urination is normal, let you doctor know if the pain is serious.
-A sudden pain after a vaginal tear is particularly noteworthy, according to Made For Mums, because it might signal infection.
+While some aching and burning during urination is normal, let your doctor know if the pain is serious.
+Jacobsen says, "much more pain at the site of the stitches than when you came home" can signal an infection.
+Barcus agrees, and says, "Increased pain in the area of the stitches that wasn’t there before," is not a great sign.

 4. Gaps and Breaks